 If you want a “we don’t have to drive anywhere” beach week, base in Budva instead of Kotor and day-trip in.
 Iberostar Slavija has a kid’s pool, half-board option, beach access, and family rooms.
 It’s a proper Spanish-resort experience in a Montenegrin price bracket.

-We’d order: the half-board dinner is fine, but walk five minutes to Konoba Stari Grad in Budva old town for the real meal — grilled octopus, prawns by the kilo.
+The half-board dinner is fine, but for the better meal walk five minutes to Konoba Stari Grad in Budva old town: grilled octopus, prawns by the kilo.

 For: families who’d rather one base + day trips than the multi-base 5-day plan.
 Budva is touristy in July but lovely in May.